japnitahuja/guide-to-mpi/documentation/Introduction to MPI.md

 and condition variables).

 ### Shared Memory OpenMP:
-penMP [25] is a shared memory application programming interface (API) whose aim is to ease shared memory parallel programming.
+OpenMP is a shared memory application programming interface (API) whose aim is to ease shared memory parallel programming.
 The OpenMP multithreading interface  is specifically designed to support High Performance Computing community.
 It is also portable across shared memory architectures.